About Steven E.

-In 1987, Mr. Turner joined AT&T and, during his career there, held a variety of engineering, operations, and management positions.
-These positions covered the switching, transport, and signaling disciplines within AT&T. From 1995 to 1997, Mr. Turner worked in the organization responsible for AT&T’s entry into the local infrastructure market and developed models evaluating AT&T’s potential market entry alternatives including switch and fiber builds, hybrid fiber-coax service, broadband fixed wireless, and others.
-While in this organization, Mr. Turner gained familiarity with many of the regulatory issues surrounding AT&T’s local market entry, including issues concerning the unbundling of incumbent local exchange company networks.
-Mr. Turner was on the AT&T team that negotiated with SBC concerning unbundled network element definitions and methods of interconnection.
+Prior to joining FTI Consulting, Mr. Turner worked at AT&T and held a variety of engineering, operations and management positions overseeing the switching, transport and signaling disciplines.
+Prior to the passage of the Telecom Act of 1996, Mr. Turner worked in the organization responsible for AT&T’s re-entry strategy into the local infrastructure market and developed models evaluating AT&T’s potential entry alternatives through switch and fiber builds, hybrid fiber-coax service, broadband fixed wireless and others.
+Mr. Turner was ultimately responsible for developing AT&T’s market entry network plan for the Southwestern Region along with the regulatory issues associated with the unbundling of local exchange company networks.